Dimensionality reduction for homological stability and global structure preservation: Quantitative measures

-We use several types of measures for persistence homology.
+We use several types of persistent--homology measures, following earlier work on topological evaluation of dimensionality reduction \cite{rieck-leitte-2015}.
 One type is related to \textit{persistence diagrams}, and the other is related to the \textit{Betti curves} derived from them.
-Although basically equivalent, these two types of persistence homology representation happen to be useful in different ways.
+These representations are useful in different ways, but no topological score is treated as a universal embedding-quality criterion.